Who decides who gets the COVID-19 vaccination first?

-SAN DIEGO — While we don’t know exactly when the Coronavirus vaccine will get approval from the FDA- so it can be officially rolled out to Americans.
-It’s understood that not everybody will be able to take it as soon as it’s put out on the market.
+SAN DIEGO — We don’t know exactly when the Coronavirus vaccine will get approval from the FDA to be officially rolled out to Americans, but we know not everyone will be able to take it as soon as it’s on the market.

 So who decides who get the vaccine first?